AndersonLaffoon/Dream-Center-of-Jackson/README.md

 * Added content to Event Cards
 * Added images to multiple Gallery Pages
 * Debugging
-* Added conntent to About Us Page
+* Added content to About Us Page